This post was originally published in March 2015 and revised in Sept 2019 and August 2021 after return visits to Madison.

 I’ve eaten at many of the great restaurants in the city, and have tried just about everywhere at least once.
 Madison has a blossoming food scene that is recognized throughout the Midwest as a cutting edge, ingredient focused town.
 There seems to be new (and great!) places opening up monthly.
 The best restaurants tend to cluster in the downtown Isthmus area, so it’s easy to explore many of them by foot or bicycle.

-If you are a foodie visiting Madison, Wisconsin, these are the 17 quintessential Madison restaurants that you need to try!
+If you are visiting Madison, Wisconsin, these are the quintessential foodie restaurants that you need to try!

 Brunch + Breakfast